fsprojects/FAKE/docs/articles/fake-v6-release-announcement.md

 ## FAKE now uses Fantomas as a styling tool

 FAKE v6 adds [<ins>Fantomas</ins>](https://fsprojects.github.io/fantomas/docs/index.html) as a styling and code formatter tool.
-The tool uses offical F# style guide.
-Additions to FAKE repsoitory include a new build target to check formatting of the codebase, `CheckFormatting` tagret.
+The tool uses the official F# style guide.
+Additions to FAKE repository include a new build target to check formatting of the codebase, the `CheckFormatting` target.
 More details are added to [<ins>contribution guide page</ins>](/guide/contributing.html#Style-Guidelines), please refer to that page to get more details.

 ## Modules Changes